 The famous bird cliffs at Vestmanna were kind of the place that got away on my first trip to the Faroe Islands.
-So, when my friend, Eternal Arrival, and I visited the Faroes recently, we put a boat tour of Vestmanna high on our list and were determined to do it.
+So, when my friend, Allison, and I visited the Faroes recently, we put a boat tour of Vestmanna high on our list and were determined to do it.
 And we did.
 And, like anywhere in the Faroes, it was incredible and breathtaking.
 We weren’t sure we would be able to do it as the fog was heavy that day, but by the time we arrived in Vestmanna, everything had settled a bit so that we could go on our pre-arranged boat tour.

 The Vestmannabjørgini, or Vestmanna bird cliffs, are home to puffins, razorbills, guillemots, and fulmars during the warmer months.
 I saw two puffins while there and my eyesight is horrendous, meaning there were probably several that I didn’t catch.
 Some of the cliffs are as high as 700 meters and the boat tour will weave you in and our of grottos along the coast.
 If the day has moody weather, you may want to bring seasickness tablets.
 This natural and rugged paradise is a must for photographers who visit the Faroe Islands.